 If there is, the closest thing is melatonin – but there’s not.
 Fighting jet lag is about masterfully planning and orchestrating a series of events which keep you hydrated, get your eating cycles on destination time and send the correct signals to your brain about when you’re tired and what time it really is.
 It’s about light, diet, rest and invigorating your body, in a masterful concerto.

 Here’s the very best advice for tackling jet lag.
 Sadly, it’s not a one word read.

-We recently fasted on a long journey to Australia, including alcohol, following the advice above and it actually worked.
+On that front, fasting, including resisting alcohol, is very sadly one of the best ways to avoid jet lag on significant time zone changes.
 Here’s more on that, in case you feel like joining the crazy anti jet lag crowd.
 If you really want to tackle jet lag, you’re going to need to devote an hour to planning.

 There’s a never ending supply of tourist mistakes around the world, but being a snob is one of the biggest.
 Some places, no matter how touristy, are worth visiting even if just for the view, the scent, the history or the waves.

 Don’t be so cool that you miss one of the best attractions and see what makes people happy by thinking you’re Anthony Bourdain.
 There was only one.

 Be as willing to explore the pop culture stuff as you are to jump off the beaten path and you will be rewarded with a wealth of happiness and cultural understanding.
 And don’t be afraid to explore this one simple rule for travel, which helps to bring the most rewarding experiences.

 Use Home Currency When Paying Abroad